 6 minute read and view

 Almost a decade ago, a busy, historic harbour in the seaside village of Portpatrick in Dumfries & Galloway was facing a very uncertain future.
-The village’s livlihood depended on the pleasure craft that the harbour attracted but, in 2007, a plan by its private owners to build a modern marina on the site was rejected by the local authority as being wholly inappropriate for the architecturally listed harbour and the village itself.
+The village’s livelihood depended on the pleasure craft that the harbour attracted but, in 2007, a plan by its private owners to build a modern marina on the site was rejected by the local authority as being wholly inappropriate for the architecturally listed harbour and the village itself.

 Local people got together and decided to form a trust with the aim of buying the harbour for the community and making improvements that would secure its “integrity and appearance” but would be modern enough to satisfy 21st century boat owners.

-But it wasn’t until 2012 that the Trust reached an agreement with the owners to buy the harbour for £350,000 (three hundred and fifty thousand), the finanace coming from a local wind farm and a loan of £125,000 (one hundred and twenty-five thousand) from the owners themselves, to be repaid by 2015.
+But it wasn’t until 2012 that the Trust reached an agreement with the owners to buy the harbour for £350,000 (three hundred and fifty thousand), the finance coming from a local wind farm and a loan of £125,000 (one hundred and twenty-five thousand) from the owners themselves, to be repaid by 2015.

 Fast forward to the end of 2014 and the realisation that, despite efforts to raise funds from grants and other sources, it seemed that the Trust would not be able to pay back its loan by the deadline.